Craigslist: Adult services controversy

 On September 8, 2010, the "censored" label and its dead link to adult services were completely removed.

 Craigslist announced on September 15, 2010, that it had closed its adult services in the United States; however, it defended its right to carry such ads.
 Free speech and some sex crime victim advocates criticized the removal of the section, saying that it threatened free speech and that it diminished law enforcement's ability to track criminals.
 However, the removal was applauded by many state attorneys general and some other groups fighting sex crimes.
 Craigslist said that there is some indication that those who posted ads in the adult services section are posting elsewhere.
 Sex ads had cost $10 initially and it was estimated they would have brought in $44 million in 2010 had they continued.
 In the four months following the closure, monthly revenue from sex ads on six other sites (primarily Backpage) increased from $2.1 to $3.1 million, partly due to price increases.

-The company has made efforts to fight prostitution and sex trafficking, and in 2015, Craig Newmark received an award from the FBI for cooperation with law enforcement to fight human trafficking.
+The company has tried to fight prostitution and sex trafficking, and in 2015, Craig Newmark received an award from the FBI for cooperation with law enforcement to fight human trafficking.

 On December 19, 2010, after pressure from Ottawa and several provinces, Craigslist closed 'Erotic Services' and 'Adult Gigs' from its Canadian website, even though prostitution was not itself illegal in Canada at the time.

 When the Fight Online Sex Trafficking Act was signed into law on April 11, 2018, Craigslist chose to close its "Personals" section within all US domains to avoid civil lawsuits.
 About their decision, Craigslist stated "Any tool or service can be misused.
 We can't take such risk without jeopardizing all our other services."